![]() ![]() Choose another writer in this calendar:

 letters," she had written to Leighton shortly after she arrived on the

 Western Front.
 (Letters from a Lost Generation: The First World War Letters of Vera Brittain and Four Friends, edited by Alan Bishop and Mark Bostridge, 1999, p.
-1) She also lost her younger brother Edward, who died in
+1) Brittain also lost her younger brother Edward, who died in

 1918 on the Italian Front, and two close friends, Geoffrey Thurlow and

 Victor Nicholson.
 Their moving correspondence, Letters from a Lost Generation, came out in 1999.
-As a VAD nurse, Brittain had first hand experience of women's changing role in society.
+As a VAD nurse, Brittain had first hand experience of women's changed role in the wartime period.
 She worked in hospitals in Malta and near the Western Front, nursing English soldiers and German prisoners, and witnessing the consequences of modern combat.
 These experiences turned Brittain into a convicted pacifist, and an active member of peace movements in both England and the United States.
-After the war she returned to her studies at Oxford with a strenghtend commitment to feminism.
+After the war Brittain returned to her studies at Oxford with a strenghtend commitment to feminism.
 Before moving to London in 1922, where she devoting herself to writing, Brittain worked for a period as a teacher.
 Between the years 1921 and 1925 she travelled extensively in Europe.
 Her journeys included visits to the Rhineland, the Ruhr, and Cologne, during the post-war occupation of Germany.
 In 1925 Brittain married the political scientist George C.G.
-Catlin (1896-1979), who was later appointed professor of politics at Cornell University and knighted in 1970.
+Catlin (1896-1979).
 Soon after their marriage they went to the United States and lived for a year in Ithaca, New York.
-While George Caitlin lived in the United States, working at Cornell, Brittain remained in England.
-She developed a close friendship with the novelist and ardent feminist Winifred Holtby (1898-1935), whom she had met in 1919 at Somerville College in Oxford.
-Holtby had served during World War I in the Women's Army Auxiliary Corps.
-After completing their studies, they settled in 1922 in a flat in London as aspiring writers.
-Neither of two women regarded their relationship as lesbian; Brittain's vision of sexual relations was traditional.
-However, when she married Catlin, Holtby continued to live with the couple.
-Holtby's novel Anderby Wold appeared in 1923.
-Her final novel, South Riding (1936), was set in Yorkshire, and told the story of an enterprising headmistress Sarah Burton.
-Basically Brittain believed, that all writing should be based on the writer's life.
-Her first novel, The Dark Tide (1923) was an account of life in Oxford and the sexism she encountered
+Catlin worked as a professor of politics at Cornell University and was knighted in 1970.
+While her husband lived in the United States, Brittain remained in

 there, and her early struggles as a woman to achieve an education.
 The